Let’s have a look at the topics covered in this article:

 Clickjacking attacks generally take the form of an ad-covered page with what looks like a video player in the middle.
 Clickjacking is an interface-based attack.
 Websites are created using HTML language.
 Several layers are used to display a narrow web page with more content on the same site on a single web page.
 Several windows are open, each displaying content from a different website.

 A tag called iframe in the HTML language allows for this concept of multiple layers.
 This tag is used by web page developers to create web pages that are embedded inside another web page.
 Intruders or hackers are now taking advantage of the iframe tag’s ability to create multiple transparent or opaque layers on a website.
 Now intruders or hackers exploit the function of the iframe tag by creating several transparent or opaque layers on a website.
 Clickjacking is usually carried out over ads.

 They create buttons for other malicious websites.
 They trick users to click on the link or button.

-Have a look at Intellipaat’s Cyber Security course in Bangalore and sign up today!
+Have a look at Intellipaat’s Cyber Security course and sign up today!

 - The hacker creates an appealing page with the promise of giving the user a complimentary smartwatch.